As summer approaches and the warm sunshine beckons you outside, you’ll likely be in search of fun family activities for all ages.

 Perhaps the most paramount part of safety preparedness is thorough education and official certification.
 That’s why cardio-pulmonary resuscitation (CPR) and swimming lessons are the best defense against drowning.

 Dialing 911 should be your first instinct in an emergency, but some situations require immediate action.
-If someone is unconscious, not responding or not breathing, performing CPR can save their life.
+If someone is unconscious, not responding or not breathing, performing CPR can save their lives.

 The first step in obtaining a CPR certification is finding a class online or at a local hospital or community center.
 Your certification will be valid for two years.
 In between certifications, take online refresher courses to stay prepared.